-- Before you were fired, your supervisor made age-related remarks about you, such as that you were "over-the-hill," or "ancient."
+- Before you were fired, your supervisor made age-related remarks about you, for example calling you such as that you were “over-the-hill,” or “ancient.”

 If any of these things have happened to you on the job, you may have suffered age discrimination.

-The Age Discrimination in Employment Act (ADEA) protects individuals who are 40 years of age or older from employment discrimination based on age.
+The Age Discrimination in Employment Act (ADEA) protects individuals who are 40 years of age or older from age based employment discrimination.
 The Older Workers Benefit Protection Act of 1990 (OWBPA) amended the ADEA to specifically prohibit employers from denying benefits to older employees.

 While an older worker is also covered by several other workplace laws, these are the main federal laws which specifically protect older workers against discrimination based on age.
 Age discrimination may be accompanied by other forms of illegal discrimination as well, such as sex, race, or disability discrimination.